-- · claims for product liability: two years; and - claims for disputes arising from an international contract for the sales of goods or a contract for the import and export of technology: four years.
+- claims for product liability: two years; and - claims for disputes arising from an international contract for the sales of goods or a contract for the import and export of technology: four years.

-The above limitation periods start from when the claimant knows or should have known the facts giving rise to his or her claim and who the accused is.
-In any event, if more than 20 years have passed since the date of the occurrence of facts giving rise to the claim, the court shall not offer any protection.
-However, there is an exception for product liability claims.
-The right to claim compensation for damage caused by defective products shall be void 10 years after the products are delivered to the first consumers, unless the product's expressly stated warranty is longer.
+The above limitation periods shall start running from the date when the claimant knows or should have known the facts giving rise to his or her claim and who the accused is.
+However, in any event, if more than 20 years have passed since the date of the occurrence of facts giving rise to the claim, the court shall not offer any protection.
+However, there is an exception in product liability claims.
+The right to claim compensation for damage caused because of defects of products shall be void 10 years after the products are delivered to the first consumers, unless the product's expressly-stated warranty is longer.

-The law provides rules to suspend the limitation period if, within the final six months of the limitation period, the rights to 'demand' cannot be exercised because of any of the following statutory obstacles:
+The law provides rules to suspend the limitation period in case that within the final six months of the limitation period, the rights to 'demand' cannot be exercised because of any of the statutory obstacles:

-- force majeure; - the person who has no or limited capacity for civil conduct has no statutory agent, or his or her statutory agent dies or loses the capacity for civil conduct or the power of agency; - neither a successor nor a legacy caretaker has been determined after the commencement of succession; - the obligee is controlled by the obligor or other persons; and - other obstacles resulting in the failure of the obligee to exercise the right of claim.
+- force majeure; - the person who has no or limited capacity for civil conduct has no statutory agent, or his or her statutory agent dies or loses the capacity for civil conduct or the power of agency; - neither a successor nor a legacy caretaker has been determined after the commencement of succession; - the obligee is controlled by the obligor or other persons; and - other obstacles result in the failure of the obligee to exercise the right of claim.